jaredkrinke/ldump/docs/api.md

 Custom serialization functions for the exact objects.

-Key is the value that can be serialized, value is a deserializer in form of a string with a valid lua expression or a function.
+Key is the value that can be serialized, value is a deserializer in the form of a string with a valid lua expression or a function.
 Takes priority over `__serialize`.

 ## `ldump.get_safe_env`